pingidentity-developers-experience/evilginx-for-testing-p1-aitm/README.md

 Deploy it to your Docker or k8s (kubernetes) environment, or run it manually with,

-`docker run --rm -it -e TZ=America/Denver -p 443:443 mySiteName-evilginx:edge`
+`docker run --rm -it -e TZ=America/Denver -p 443:443 myimagename-evilginx:edge`

 ## Reference Documentation & Useful Resources<a name="helpMeObiWon"></a>